 Requirements for a Major

-A total of 72 credits from courses taken in the history department.
-History 100's, 110's and the comprehensive exercise count toward the total number of credits.
-Certain courses offered outside the history department may count toward the major; consult the department chair for specific information.
-Courses in ancient history are also taught in the Classics department and count toward the History major.
+The major requires a total of 72 credits from courses taken in the history department.
+History 100's and the comprehensive exercise count toward the total number of credits.
+Courses in ancient history are taught in the Classics department and count toward the history major.
+Certain courses offered outside the history department also count toward the major; these courses are specified in the course catalog.

-Courses must be taken in at least three of the following seven fields: 1) United States, 2) Ancient and Medieval, 3) Early Modern and Modern Europe, 4) the Middle East and Asia, 5) Africa and Its Diaspora, 6) Latin America, and 7) the Atlantic World.
-Students choosing fields 1-4 as their primary field will take four courses; those choosing 5-7 may take four courses in that field, or take three courses in the field and one additional course that is of relevance to the field.
+Courses must be taken in at least three of the following eight fields: 1) United States, 2) Ancient and Medieval, 3) Early Modern and Modern Europe, 4) the Middle East and Asia, 5) Africa and Its Diaspora, 6) Latin America, 7) the Atlantic World and 8) Environment and Health.
+Students choosing fields 1-4 as their primary field will take four courses; those choosing 5-8 may take four courses in that field, or take three courses in the field and one additional course that is of relevance to the field.
 This additional course will be chosen in consultation with the adviser.

 Self-designed Thematic Field Option

 In addition to four courses in a primary field, all majors must also take at least two courses in each of two secondary fields.
-The History major must complete a research seminar (History 395) normally in the primary field, the History Colloquium (History 298) and Advanced Historical Writing (History 398) in the winter term of the senior year.
-Students prepare for the senior integrative exercise by submitting an acceptable proposal, normally in fall term of the senior year and writing a thesis (History 400), normally in the winter term of the senior year.
+The History major must complete a research seminar (History 395), the History Colloquium (History 298) and Advanced Historical Writing (History 398).
+Students prepare for the senior integrative exercise by submitting an acceptable proposal, normally in fall term of the senior year and writing a senior thesis (History 400), normally in the winter term of the senior year.
 See History Comps Web page.

 It is recommended that students planning to major in history take a History 100 seminar and one or two other courses during their first year.
 History majors who are interested in study and research in a major library should consider the Newberry Library Seminar program.
-Two new off-campus studies in History are offered in 2012-2013, Winter Break in Dubai: Voice and Visability in Afro-Arab Women's History and spring term in Rome: History, Religion and Urban Change.
-Two more off-campus studies programs in history will be offered in 2013-2014, at the Grand Canyon and in China and Korea.
-Other additional off-campus programs and graduate studies programs and information can be found in the history department lobby and at the following sites: History Department Resources page and the Off-Campus Studies office.
+Two off-campus programs in History are offered in 2015-2016, spring break at the Grand Canyon and spring term in Turkey.
+Other additional off-campus programs and graduate studies programs and information can be found in the History department lounge and on the History Department Off-Campus Programs and the Off-Campus Studies office web pages.

 Courses from other departments

-(may be included in the seventy-two credits total).
+(may be included in the seventy-two credits total and count towards fields).